Naïma Laouadi

 Naïma Laouadi (نعمة العوادي; born 15 February 1976) is an Algerian football former player and current manager.
 She played as a midfielder and has been a member of the Algeria women's national team.
 As a player, she operated predominantly as a midfielder, featuring for French clubs such as Évreux and Celtic de Marseille.

-She also served her country on the pitch, representing the Algeria women’s national team during her active years.
-After retiring from playing, she moved into coaching and leadership roles in Algerian women’s football.
-On 9 October 2023, JS Kabylie announced that Naïma Laouadi would head its newly-formed women’s department, taking charge of the development of the female teams and talent identification across the Tizi Ouzou region.
+She also served her country on the pitch, representing the Algeria women's national team during her active years.
+After retiring from playing, she moved into coaching and leadership roles in Algerian women's football.
+On 9 October 2023, JS Kabylie announced that Naïma Laouadi would head its newly-formed women's department, taking charge of the development of the female teams and talent identification across the Tizi Ouzou region.

-Her journey is significant not just for her own achievements, but also because she helped build structures for women’s football during a time when they had very limited support.
+She helped build structures for women's football during a time when they had limited support.

 Club career

 Laouadi has played for Évreux AC and Celtic de Marseille in France.